Configuring SNMPv3

 level.

 After you have created SNMPv3 users, or v1 or v2 security names, you associate them with a group.
 A group is a set of security names belonging to a particular security model.
 A group defines the access rights for all users belonging to it.
-Access rights define what SNMP objects can be read, written to, or created.
-A group also defines what notifications a user is allowed to receive.
+Access rights defines what SNMP objects can read, writte to, or create.
+A group also defines the notifications a user can receive.

-information about groups, see Defining Access Privileges for an SNMP Group.
+hierarchy level.
+For more information about this statement, see group (Defining Access Privileges for an SNMPv3 Group).

 Example: Security Group Configuration